Gauntlet Hair

 Gauntlet Hair was an American indie rock band from Denver, Colorado, United States.
-The members consisted of Craig Nice and Andy Rauworth.
-After releasing two extended plays, they signed to record label Dead Oceans and have released their self-titled debut album.
+The band consisted of Craig Nice and Andy Rauworth.
+After releasing two extended plays, they signed to record label Dead Oceans and released their self-titled debut album.

 Biography

 Nice and Rauworth had been playing music together since their freshman year of high school.
 Previously located in Chicago, they moved to Lafayette to hone their sound, and subsequently relocated to Denver.

-In 2011, Gauntlet Hair signed to independent record label Dead Oceans, and started to record their debut LP.
+In 2011, Gauntlet Hair signed to independent record label Dead Oceans and began recording their debut album.
 Gauntlet Hair was released on October 18, 2011, and has met with mixed to positive reviews.

 Gauntlet Hair released their song "My Christ" as a single on January 24, 2012.
-The "Human Nature" music video was released as a preview to "Stills," their sophomore record (release date July 16, 2013) with the independent record label Dead Oceans.
-"Human Nature" was also featured in an episode of Showtime's "Shameless".
+The music video for "Human Nature", directed by Ryan Ohm, was released as a preview of their sophomore album, Stills, which was released by Dead Oceans on July 16, 2013.
+"Human Nature" was also featured in an episode of Showtime's Shameless.

 On August 12, 2013, the band announced via their Facebook page that they were splitting up, writing "Gauntlet Hair has reached its end.
 Thank you all for your support these past 4 years.
 Love, Andy & Craig".

 On May 31, 2018, the band announced via their Facebook page that they have started a new project named Cindygod and that new music shall follow.
 They released their first EP Demos on December 18, 2018.